thehyve/podium/CONTRIBUTING.md

 * In GitHub, send a pull request to `thehyve/podium:master`.
 * If we suggest changes then
   * Make the required updates.
-  * Re-run the MatchMiner UI or API tests on the project and ensure tests are still passing.
+  * Re-run the Podium unit and E2E tests on the project and ensure tests are still passing.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell